microsoft/health-architectures/FHIR/FHIRProxy/readme.md

    + Practitioner - This user is a practitioner and is linked to a Practitioner resource in the FHIR Server.
    + RelatedPerson - This user is a relative/caregiver to a patient and is linked to a RelatedPerson resource in the FHIR Server.

-   When the role is selected, click the select button at the bottom of the panel.
+   When the role is selected, click the Select button at the bottom of the panel.

 10. Select the Users assignment box.
 11. Select and/or Search and Select registered users/guests that you want to assign the selected role too.
-12. When all users desired have been selected, click the select button at the bottom of the panel.
+12. When all users desired have been selected, click the Select button at the bottom of the panel.
 13. Click the Assign button.
 14. Congratulations!
 The selected users have been assigned their participant role(s) and can now be linked to FHIR Resources.
 []()